 The Book Loft

-Located a few blocks South of the capitol building, The Book Loft is within a pre-Civil War era building and consists of 32 rooms of pure Bargain Books.
+Located a few blocks South of the capitol building, The Book Loft is within a pre-Civil War era building and consists of 32 rooms of pure bargain books.

-German Village declined in the first half of the 20th century partly due to anti-German sentiment during World War I. Concerned citizens managed to save much of its historic architecture from demolition in the 1960s by creating the German Village Commission and by getting the area listed on the National Register of Historic Places in 1975.
-More than 1,600 buildings have been restored since 1960 and today, German Village is the largest privately funded historic district on the National Register of Historic Places.
+German Village declined in the first half of the 20th century, partly due to anti-German sentiment during World War I. Concerned citizens managed to save much of its historic architecture from demolition in the 1960s by creating the German Village Commission and by getting the area listed on the National Register of Historic Places in 1975.
+More than 1,600 buildings have been restored since 1960, and today, German Village is the largest privately funded historic district on the National Register of Historic Places.

-Fun isn't limited to the German Village city limits.
+Fun isn't limited to the city limits.
 With a short 5 minute drive, you can experience everything that downtown Columbus has to offer.
 Cheer on the National Hockey League's Columbus Blue Jackets, enjoy a concert at Nationwide Arena, or support the Columbus Crew at the nation’s only exclusive Major League Soccer stadium.
 Attend a Broadway show at the Palace or Ohio Theatre, explore a traveling science exhibit at the Center of Science and Industry (COSI), attend a Division 1A collegiate sporting event at The Ohio State University, or spend your days exploring the fine dining and upscale shopping venues in one of the many districts downtown.

-Your German Village Home Search Begins Here
+Your Home Search Begins Here

-Check out our featured listings, as well as all local listings for Downtown Columbus real estate.
+Feel free to check out our featured listings, as well as all local listings for Downtown Columbus real estate.
 If you are considering moving to downtown Columbus or anywhere in the Central Ohio area, please take advantage of the complimentary resources that The Raines Group offers.
 To learn more about the different communities in downtown Columbus or to visit local homes for sale, please contact The Raines Group at 614-855-8700.